 Should I use a mouthwash to improve my dental hygiene?

 A mouthwash is not necessary if you are brushing and flossing effectively, unless you suffer from a high rate of tooth decay, in which case your dentist may prescribe a fluoride rinse.
-It is important to ensure that if you use a mouthwash you use it at a separate time to brushing to avoiding washing away the fluoride present in toothpaste.
+You should never use mouthwash as a replacement for brushing.
+Also avoid using a mouthwash that contains alcohol, as this can dry out your gums and leave your teeth vulnerable.

 Here at Leigh Dental Centre we are dedicated to making sure you have all the techniques to look after your teeth in between appointments!
 If you have any oral hygiene questions do not hesitate to ask at your next appointment.
 Call us today on 01702 472929 to book!